 • Even punctuation and numbers were drilled, giving students a surprisingly robust skill set.

-💡 Fun Fact: Some schools even included exotic characters like @ and # long before email and social media existed—students were learning symbols of the future without realizing it.
+Fun Fact: Some schools even included exotic characters like @ and # long before email and social media existed, and unbeknownst to the students, they were learning the symbols of the future without realizing it.

 The First Computer Classes